Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Computational procedures

 \section{Computational procedures}

 Density-functional theory calculations were completed using the open-source Quantum ESPRESSO software, which implements the plane-wave pseudopotential method~\cite{Giannozzi:2009, Giannozzi:2017, Giannozzi:2020}.
-Within this framework, we used the PBEsol generalized-gradient approximation for the exchange-correlation functional with ultrasoft pseudopotentials from the SSSP Precision library (version 1.1.2)~\cite{Perdew:2008, Prandini:2018, Lejaeghere:2016}.
+Within this framework, we used the generalized-gradient approximation for the exchange-correlation functional, with the Perdew–Burke–Ernzerhof parameterization revised for solids (PBEsol), and ultrasoft pseudopotentials from the SSSP Precision library (version 1.1.2)~\cite{Perdew:2008, Prandini:2018, Lejaeghere:2016}.
 Kinetic energy and charge density cutoffs of 60 and 480 Ry, respectively, were selected.
-Brillouin zone sampling for computing electronic ground states used a Monkhorst-Pack~\cite{Monkhorst:1976} ${\boldsymbol{k}}$-point mesh with a uniform spacing of 0.04 \AA$^{-1}$.
+Brillouin zone sampling for computing electronic ground states used a Monkhorst-Pack~\cite{Monkhorst:1976} $\Gamma$-centered ${\boldsymbol{k}}$-point mesh with a uniform spacing of 0.04 \AA$^{-1}$.
 A full geometry optimization was completed for each material at the DFT level of theory~\cite{Katz:2022}.
 After structural optimization, Hubbard parameter calculations were completed using DFPT as implemented in the HP code~\cite{Timrov:2022}, which is part of Quantum ESPRESSO.
 The response due to isolated perturbations in supercells was recast into a sum of monochromatic perturbations in the Brillouin zone for a primitive unit cell~\cite{Timrov:2018}.
 Thus, the supercell ${\boldsymbol{k}}$-points were converted to a ${\boldsymbol{q}}$-point sampling of the primitive cell using a ${\boldsymbol{k}}$-to-${\boldsymbol{q}}$-point ratio of 2~\cite{KirchnerHall:2021}.